Wireb/Mr_Stash/README.md

 ## documentation
 This is a XLS/PDF dump of the spreadsheet documentation I was using during development.
-All the menu items and command protocall are detailed in here.
+All the menu items and command protocol are detailed in here.